 - Object Number:

-- glass, leatherette, mahogany (wood), metal (unknown), mirror-glass (silvered), paper (fibre product), wood (unidentified)
+- glass, leatherette, mahogany (wood), metal (unknown), mirror-glass (silvered), paper (fibre product) and wood (unidentified)

 case (closed): 125 mm x 252 mm x 266 mm,